 The Ultimate Guide to Making Baby Food

-Making baby food is not as hard as it sounds.
+It is not as hard as it sounds.
 It just takes a few minutes to make healthy, pure food for your baby that is so much less expensive than store-bought You know exactly what’s in it and you know it’s healthy!

 Baby food costs a fortune if you buy it by the jar.
 It’s very inexpensive to buy a butternut squash, a couple of sweet potatoes, a bunch of spinach or even a package of frozen peas and make some fresh food.

 It’s recommended to make single foods until they are all introduced to baby’s diet one by one.
 Once they have tried everything, you are welcome to mix and match different combinations.
-You can also serve a combination of raw and cooked baby foods.
+You can also serve a combination of raw and cooked foods.

 If you need more reasons to make your own baby food at home, click here to see why it’s so important!